vikputthiscodeongit/simple-notifier/README.md

 const notifier = new SimpleNotifier();

 // The following element is inserted as the first child of <body>:
-// <div class="simple-notifier simple-notifier--position-y-top simple-notifier--position-x-center">
+// <div class="simple-notifier simple-notifier--position-y-start simple-notifier--position-x-center">
 // </div>

 const text = "This is an example notification.";